Oliver-BE/transit-gdp-project/README.md

 ***Appendix of Relevant Definitions***

-*Centroid*
-The centroids of census blocks are the smallest entity for which the Census Bureau collects and tabulates decennial census information within the United States; bounded by visible features such as streets, streams, and railroad tracks, and by nonvisible boundaries such as selected property lines and city, township, school district, and county limits.

 *Internal Points:* The Census Bureau calculates an internal point (latitude and longitude coordinates) for each geographic entity.
 For many geographic entities, the internal point is at or near the geographic center of the entity.
 For some irregularly shaped entities (such as those shaped like a crescent), the calculated geographic center may be located outside the boundaries of the entity.
 In such instances, the internal point is identified as a point inside the entity boundaries nearest to the calculated geographic center and, if possible, within a land polygon (https://www.census.gov/geo/reference/gtc/gtc_area_attr.html).